PcFerreira/desktop-robot/README.md

 5. **Let the robot learn over time—its reactions will improve based on reinforcement!**

 ---
-### 📌 This project demonstrates a simple yet powerful reinforcement learning system on an ESP32 using FreeRTOS and an OLED display. 🚀

----

 Modify the FluxGarage_RoboEyes.h file to use an extern reference to display.
 This allows it to recognize the display object from sketch.ino.